-Some popular DVD playback utilities have been ported to OpenBSD.
-Examples are ogle and mplayer.
-Please read the installation instructions that come with the package, because these tools may need further setup.
+Some popular media players, supporting DVD playback, have been ported to OpenBSD.
+Examples are ogle, mplayer, xine, and kaffeine.
+Please read the installation instructions that come with these packages, because these tools may need further setup.
 With these utilities, it is possible to playback the DVD by directly accessing the raw device.
 Of course, it is also possible to mount a DVD first using mount_cd9660(8), and play the files on this or any other mounted filesystem.